NYSCP Contextual Safeguarding - North Yorkshire

 Why is this approach important?

 When it comes to Child Exploitation more often the risk is posed outside of the family home.
 Contextual Safeguarding enhances traditional child protection systems to recognise children are vulnerable to extra-familial abuse.
-Taking into account a child’s neighbourhood, school, peer groups, online space as well as home ensures when assessing the risk of child exploitation, it is more accurate and holistic of how a child experiences risk in order to provide appropriate intervention by recognising these spaces.
+Taking into account a child’s neighbourhood, school, peer groups, online space, as well as home, ensures when assessing the risk of child exploitation, it is more accurate and holistic of how a child experiences risk to provide appropriate intervention by recognising these spaces.

 Dr Carlene Firmin, Principal Research Fellow at The Contextual Safeguarding Network explains the need to understand the risk public and online spaces can pose risk to children within child protection systems: